Description

 Conclusion:

-- Electrode conductivity characterization can be used to evaluatethe conductivity and dispersion performance of conductive agents!
+Electrode conductivity characterization can be applied to evaluate conductive agents’ electrical conduction and dispersion properties.

 Conclusion: